strimzi/proposals/009-crd-v1-roadmap.md

 ### Alternative

-Steps 2-5 in the procedure ascribed to Strimzi 0.21, above are technically just preprequisites before installing CRDs which use the v1 API.
-As such they could equally be done by users as part of the upgrade to Strimzi 0.22.
-The benefit of doing them sooner is that users would be able to perform those steps during their use of Strimzi 0.21, which might be more convenient.
+Steps 2-5 in the procedure ascribed to Strimzi X, above are technically just preprequisites before installing CRDs which use the v1 API.
+As such they could equally be done by users as part of the upgrade to Strimzi Z. The benefit of doing them sooner is that users would be able to perform those steps during their use of Strimzi X, which might be more convenient.

 ## Affected/not affected projects